Quantum Polymorphisms and the Complexity of Quantum Constraint Satisfaction: Introduction

-Later works generalised this idea to more general types of CSPs.
-In particular, commutativity gadgets for certain Boolean CSPs were constructed in~\cite{atserias_generalized_2019}.
-In a subsequent recent breakthrough~\cite{culf2024re}, Culf and Mastel gave a complete characterisation of Boolean CSPs admitting commutativity gadgets.
-In the same work, the authors identified a \textit{sufficient} property of CSP languages---which they called \textit{two-variable (non-)falsifiability}---guaranteeing the existence of commutativity gadgets for the corresponding CSPs, and thus allows quantising classical reductions.
-Very recently, Culf, de Bruyn, Vernooij, and Zeman~\cite{Zeman} gave a different, necessary condition for the existence of commutativity gadgets, by showing that CSPs with non-classical quantum endomorphisms do not admit commutativity gadgets.

-Despite this recent progress, a full characterisation of CSPs exhibiting commutativity gadgets is not available.
-In particular,~\cite{Zeman} identified odd cycles as a challenging open case for which the existence or non-existence of commutativity gadgets cannot be established via available methods.\\
+Later works generalised this idea to other types of quantum CSPs.
+In particular, commutativity gadgets for certain Boolean CSPs were constructed in~\cite{AtseriasKS19}.
+In a subsequent recent breakthrough~\cite{culf2024re}, Culf and Mastel designed commutativity gadgets for all Boolean constraint languages whose classical CSP is NP-complete (or, more generally, is not preserved under majority~\cite{Schaefer78:stoc}).
+In the same work, the authors identified a \textit{sufficient} property of CSP languages---which they called \textit{two-variable (non-)falsifiability}---that guarantees the existence of commutativity gadgets for the corresponding CSPs and thus allows quantising classical reductions.
+Very recently, Culf, de Bruyn, Vernooij, and Zeman~\cite{Zeman} gave a different, \textit{necessary} condition for the existence of commutativity gadgets, by showing that CSPs with non-classical quantum endomorphisms do not admit commutativity gadgets.
+Despite this recent progress, a full characterisation of CSPs admitting commutativity gadgets was hitherto not available.